 Got an insurance lapse?
 No problem.
 Use our online liability insurance service to pay your civil penalty.
 Our system will guide you through the process and let you know if any additional information is required to clear your lapse.

 To pay the penalty, you will need the control number of the notice (form FS 5-7) you receive from NCDMV (located on the right side) and the license plate number of the vehicle associated with the insurance lapse.
 Ask your insurance provider to send form FS-1 (certificate of insurance) to prove liability coverage.
 Call (919) 715-7000 from 8 a.m. to 5 p.m., Monday through Friday to confirm we have received this form.

-Note: To avoid a lapse in coverage, make certain that you purchase your new liability insurance policy before canceling your old one.
+NOTE: To avoid a lapse in coverage, make sure that you purchase your new liability coverage before you cancel your old policy.

 Uninsured/Underinsured Motorists Coverage Requirement

 NOTE: Liability insurance is required by law in North Carolina (G.S.
 20-279.21).
 Policies with limits greater than the minimum must provide combined Uninsured/Underinsured Motorists coverage.
 Call the Department of Insurance’s Consumer Services at 1-855-408-1212 (select option 3) for more information.